britram/taps-transports/draft-ietf-taps-transports.md

 - congestion control with load balancing over mutiple connections
 - endpoint multiplexing of a single byte stream (higher throughput)
-- resilience to network failure and/or handoverss
+- resilience to network failure and/or handover

 [AUTHOR'S NOTE: it is unclear whether MPTCP has to provide data bundling.]
 [AUTHOR'S NOTE: AF muliplexing? sub-flows can be started over IPv4 or IPv6 for